WilcoFiers/treevue/README.md

     });

 # Treevue and JSON
 You can build a treevue from a JSON by passing it to `jQuery.treevue()`.
 This function takes an array containing one or more nodes that will be put into the tree.
-The function then will return a jquery selection containing the initialized tree:
+The function then will return a jquery selection containing the initialized tree.
+As a second parameter, you can add a namespace, which will be prepended to the id's used for the checkboxes.
+This might be useful when you include the same tree on a page multiple times.

     jQuery.treevue([{
             'label'      : '', // Label of the tree item